Key Facts

 What Is Pneumonia?

-Pneumonia is an infection of the lungs that may be caused by bacteria, viruses, or fungi.
+Pneumonia is an infection in one or both of the lungs that may be caused by bacteria, viruses, or fungi.
 The infection causes the lungs' air sacs (alveoli) to become inflamed and fill up with fluid or pus.
 That can make it hard for the oxygen you breathe in to get into your bloodstream.
 The symptoms of pneumonia can range from mild to severe, and include cough, fever, chills, and trouble breathing.

 Pneumonia is a leading cause of hospitalization in both children and adults.
 Most cases can be treated successfully, although it can take weeks to fully recover.
 Tens of thousands of people in the U.S. die from pneumonia every year, most of them adults over the age of 65.